joshb/joshb.github.io/articles/stenciled_shadow_volumes_in_opengl/index.md

         glEnd();
 ```

-    <p>Next we subtract the surface position from each of its vertices, as mentioned earlier, and the function is done.</p>
+Next we subtract the surface position from each of its vertices, as mentioned earlier, and the function is done.

 ```c++
 ​        for(i = 0; i < 4; i++) {